teguh02/Laravel-Select2-Ajax/README.md

 ### Frontend Integration

-Configure your Select2 input to use AJAX:
+Configure your Select2 input to use AJAX, for example:

 ```javascript
 $('#your-select').select2({